If you are applying to Tiffin University, the application fee is $20.

 |Standardized Test Scores||Considered|

-To apply, all applicants to Tiffin University must submit the following items.
-Double check with Tiffin University's admissions department to confirm all application materials and requirements.
+To apply to Tiffin University, all applicants must submit the following items.
+Check with Tiffin University's admissions department to confirm all application materials and requirements.

 |Written Essay or Personal Statement||√|